pixsil/storage-trait/README.md

 $book->upload(request, field, [disk], [hashed]);
 ```

-The first two parameters are nesseserally, the first is the Laravel request and the second is the database field that correspondent to the file.
+The first two parameters are necessary, the first is the Laravel request and the second is the database field that correspondent to the file.

 ```php
 $book = Book::first();